Tree House Recovery Colorado

 Find a New Way Forward at Tree House Recovery

 Our addiction resources are only the beginning.
 At Tree House Recovery in Denver, CO, we offer an intensive outpatient program (IOP) that gives you the support and structure needed to overcome addiction and establish a foundation for long-term sobriety.
-If you’re ready to start living a life you truly love, reach out to our team today.
-(720) 640-0202
+If you’re ready to start living a life you truly love, reach out to our team today at (720) 640-0202.

 It's Lifestyle Recovery